 Students studying at the 300-400 level at Institute-approved language study centers abroad are eligible to transfer four credits of language.
 An official transcript demonstrating hours completed and course level must be presented to complete the transfer.
 Transfer of up to four credits from other accredited (non-Institute-approved) study abroad institutions may be possible, but the student should consult the dean of GSTILE in advance, with information about the program, to determine whether the program meets Institute requirements for transfer.
-Language courses taken prior to enrollment at the Middlebury Institute, unless they were taken through a Middlebury or vice president for academic affairs program in the summer immediately prior to the student's matriculation at the Institute.
+Language courses taken prior to enrollment at the Middlebury Institute cannot be used to satisfy the language requirement at the Middlebury Institute, unless they were taken through a Middlebury or vice president for academic affairs program in the summer immediately prior to the student's matriculation at the Institute.